 Don’t have bouquets for the bridesmaids, instead have them carry a single flower or basket of petals.
 It still looks classy!

-36. Hire a Dress Instead of Buying One New
+Hire a Wedding Dress Instead of Buying One New

 If you have your heart set on a dress but can’t afford the price tag, why not see if you can hire it instead!